sccbioinformatics/SCC_CSENS_docs/docs/index.md

 ### 3) Request a Static IP address

 **This is important, do this straight after step 2**.
 As a further layer of security we employ IP address filtering to make sure only authorised users can establish a connection to COSMOS-SENS.
 While the above is being done, contact LDC (servicedesk@lu.se) and request a fixed IP address for your VPN.
 When you have this, email it to Shamit for communicaton to LUNARC so it can be whitelisted.
-If you work on a machine connected by a cable to the wall at the BMC too, ask LDC to fix the IP adress for your port number. **Communicate this IP adress at the same time so both VPN and fixed port IPs can be whitelisted**.
+If you work on a machine connected by a cable to the wall at the BMC too, ask LDC to fix the IP address for your port number. **Communicate this IP adress to Shamit at the same time so both VPN and fixed port IPs can be whitelisted**.

 ### 4) Sign the agreement